harishpilla/Deep_Learning/cs6910_assignment3/README.md

 <br/>

+# Transformers #

+For the majority of the transformers code, we reffered to the blog.
+The code is present in transformers-gpt2.ipynb file in transformers folder.
+We used the dataset `gloom_index.xlsx` for generating song lyrics which is downloaded from the data world website.
+After running the above notebook, we get `generated_lyrics.txt` for the text 'I love Deep Learning'.

 ## Note ##
 While running the notebook or while running notebook, please add nirmala.ttf to your google drive in the location `/content/drive/MyDrive/fonts/nirmala.ttf` .
 This is used for font properties of the Telugu Language.